Home - Bookapy Book Preview

 “Well, I think we had better get you home, don’t you?
 Your mother will be worried about you.”

-I closed my eyes and fought down my young brain’s panic.
+I fought down my young brain’s panic.

-Col stretched across the table, putting his hand on mine, inviting me, in German he didn’t think I’d understand, to come to his house whenever I wished.
-But I did understand and wanted to come back to this gentle, welcoming house.
-I struggled to keep my face emotionless while feeling intense gratitude for the kindness surrounding on me.
+I wanted to come back to this gentle, welcoming house.
+I struggled to keep my face emotionless, not showing my intense gratitude for the kindness raining down on me.

 Frau Schmidt smiled.
 “Col invited you to visit us whenever you can.”

-I gave Col a heartfelt glance.
+I gave Col a heartfelt glance, full of gratitude.

 “Willi has been with my son and me.
-He was upset about something and I thought it best he calmed down before I brought him home.”
+He was very upset about something and I thought it best he calmed down before I brought him home.”

-My father glowered at us.
+My father stared at us.

 My mother appeared behind him, paused as she surveyed the grouping of her son with strangers, and then pushed past.
 “I’m sorry, please come in.”